-- Only a course with a grade of "F," "WA," "WD," or "WF" may be repeated.
+- A course with a grade of "F," "WD," "IF", "WF'' or "ZF" may be repeated.

 - If a student receives a grade of "F" or "WF," the original grade permanently remains on the official transcript.

-- A course originally taken for a grade cannot be retaken for a Pass/Fail grade.
+- A course originally taken for a grade cannot be retaken for a pass/fail grade.

 - A student who wishes to enroll in a third and final attempt of a course may do so only with the approval of the department chair or assistant chair of a student’s major.

 INCOMPLETE GRADING POLICY – GRADUATE AND UNDERGRADUATE COURSEWORK

 - An incomplete ("IN") grade is assigned at the instructor's discretion.

 - When an "IN" is granted, the instructor will specify and communicate to the student a due date that is no later than six (6) weeks into the next 15-week academic term (fall or spring).

 - "IN" converts only to a letter grade and cannot become a "WD" or a "WF."

 - If a grade for an incomplete is not completed/submitted within the appropriate time frame, the "IN" will roll into an "IF" at the end of the following semester.